Job Control Language: Complexity

+Fred Brooks, who supervised the OS/360 project in which JCL was created, called it "the worst computer programming language ever devised by anybody, anywhere" in The Design of Design, where he used it as the example in the chapter "How Expert Designers Go Wrong".
+He attributed this to the failure of the designers to realize that JCL is, in fact, a programming language.

 Much of the complexity of OS JCL, in particular, derives from the large number of options for specifying dataset information.
 While files on Unix-like operating systems are abstracted into ordered streams of bytes, with the task of reading and writing structured data belonging exclusively with user-level programs (which, ultimately, ingest and emit such streams), and the practical details of data storage and access handled in large part by the operating system without the knowledge of user programs; datasets on OS/360 and its successors expose their file types and sizes, record types and lengths, block sizes, device-specific information like magnetic tape density, and label information.
 Although there are system defaults for many options, there is still a lot to be specified by the programmer, through a combination of JCL and information coded in the program.
 The more information coded in the program, the less flexible it is, since information in the program overrides anything in the JCL; thus, most information is usually supplied through JCL.

 For example, to copy a file on Unix operating system, the user would enter a command like: